TeeCodeDev/GyroidVault/README.md

+# small issue: 17-05-2026: currently there is an issue creating the first user.
+A update will be released this weekend

 # 🗄️ GyroidVault

 **GyroidVault** is a modern, self-hosted 3D model library and print management platform designed for enthusiasts and professionals.
 Organize your STL, 3MF, and Gcode files, track your print history, and manage your projects in a beautiful, responsive dashboard.